colby-swandale/guard-codeception/README.md

 ## Testing
-You need to pull codeception from composer under `spec/fixtures/codeception` with `codecept install --dev`, then run `rspec`.
+You need to pull codeception from composer under `spec/fixtures/codeception` with `composer install --dev`, then run `rspec`.

 ## Author